-To preserve, protect and promote appreciation of the natural heritage of the Mianus River watershed.
+To preserve and protect the heritage of and appreciation for the Mianus River Watershed

 Research & Education

 A Living Laboratory …

 Mianus River Gorge was founded in 1953 by a group of conservationists and natural scientists who recognized the unique value of the old-growth hemlock forest and its tremendous biodiversity.
 The early founders protected the land as a living laboratory to develop sound land and watershed management strategies.

 As MRG acquires land to protect, a stewardship plan is devised to manage each parcel to either restore or maintain its health and function.
 As overbrowsing deer and invasive species have become major factors in the decline of native flora, MRG staff work to find effective solutions and share best practices.

 The 22-mile Mianus River runs through the Mianus River Gorge Preserve and is part of a 42-square mile watershed, spanning five towns in two states.
 MRG protects the land that encompasses the Mianus River Watershed through acquisitions or gifts of land and managing conservation easements.